wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gba.md

 By the year 2001, Nintendo would have complete control over the handheld gaming market.
 It would take three more years before Sony decided to take a cut with their PlayStation Portable, mainly intended to compete with the Nintendo DS, a seventh generation video game console.

 The third major Game Boy revision indeed again proved to be a smashing hit, breaking various sales records during its relatively short lifespan.
 In the United Kingdom, the GBA sold four times as much units in its first first week of release as the PlayStation 2[^gbasales].
 Although Gunpei Yoko's "_Lateral Thinking with Withered Technology_" design philosophy was still applied (the system was still cheap: priced at `$99.99`[^gbapr]), it was clear that the technical specifications of the GBA were put into the spotlight.
 Why else would you name something "_Advance_" or put "_32 bit_" on the box?
-It almost feels like a poor apology: "We're really sorry about the Game Boy Color.
-This time, the model is really advanced, we promise!"
+It almost feels like a poor apology: "We're sorry about the Game Boy Color.
+This time, the model really is advanced, we promise!"

 [^gbasales]: Source: [http://www.eurogamer.net/articles/article_30834](http://www.eurogamer.net/articles/article_30834).